fed-cap24/Federico-Caputo-Projects/Terraform/AWS/ECS-Sample/readme.md

 ### Secrets Manager

-- `hubmobeats`: The ARN of the secret for the Nginx application credentials.
+- `secret`: The ARN of the secret for the Nginx application credentials.

 ## Conclusion